idvorkin/idvorkin.github.io/_d/amazon.md

 ### Video Shopping

 - The video that made me realize we need moderation
-- Launching and manual moderation watching all the videos oursleves
+- Launching and manual moderation watching all the videos ourselves

-### Chariting Giving: Toys for Tots
+### Charity Giving: Toys for Tots

 [Toys for tots](/tft)